AnatoliyAksenov/openhack/Challenge2.md

 * Ensure for each image that the pixel range is from 0 to 255 (inclusive or [0, 255]) which is also called “contrast stretching”.
     * Note: only one method is required
 * Save the data to disk in a format the team deems appropriate for easily reading back in (see Hints).
-    * Take into account when saving the data that it will be used for Classification.
+    * Take into account when saving the data that it will be used for **Classification**.
     * Consider that numpy arrays are the common currency in Machine Learning frameworks Shown below are two ways of pixel-value stretching to be in the [0,255] range, or 0-255 inclusive (plotted with ```matplotlib```):